Carlos Santana Player Props: Brewers vs. Rockies

-The Milwaukee Brewers, including Carlos Santana (.167 batting average in his past 10 games), take on starter Kyle Freeland and the Colorado Rockies at American Family Field, Tuesday at 8:10 PM ET.
+The Milwaukee Brewers, including Carlos Santana (.205 on-base percentage in past 10 games, 104 points below season-long percentage), battle starter Chris Flexen and the Colorado Rockies at American Family Field, Wednesday at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Rockies.
+In his most recent game he had a hitless showing (0-for-5) against the Rockies.

 Carlos Santana Game Info & Props vs. the Rockies